leonf0/Almgren-Chriss-Optimal-Execution-Under-Mean-Reverting-Prices-And-Stochastic-Volatility/README.md

 ## Summary

 Under baseline conditions, Almgren–Chriss achieves the lowest mean cost (174.8 bp) and, unexpectedly, 32% lower standard deviation than TWAP/VWAP (13 bp vs 19 bp).
 This variance reduction contradicts the classical theory that front-loaded execution should increase risk by concentrating exposure.
-However, somewhat suprisingly mean reversion inverts this variance profile, front-loading reduces risk in OU markets, the opposite of the ABM predictions.
+However, somewhat suprisingly mean reversion inverts this variance profile, carefully executed front-loading can sometimes reduce risk in OU markets, the opposite of the ABM predictions.
 As a result fixed urgency creates regime-dependent fragility, it is optimal in normal markets, but can be costly in stress scenarios.